 Who I Can Help:

-We’re not really looking for new clients.
-The clients we serve have been with us for years, and we’ve been developing new services for them.
+The clients we currently serve have been with us for years and years (median relationship is over 12 years, and we now continue working with several second generations).
+We’ve been developing new services for them.
 Their business categories range from home services to medical to nonprofit to dry powder storage custom sheet metal fabrication.
 Oh, and we help sell swimwear to Canadians.
-Isn’t that weird?
+See?
+Weird.

 Who Is Not a Good Fit: